 The church has a large parking lot, but it’s typically full a couple of hours prior to each show.
 There is also parking along the street on East Broadway.

-Singing Christmas Tree performances in 2018 take place at the following times and dates:
+Singing Christmas Tree performances in 2022 took place at the following times and dates.
+Performance dates and times for 2023’s event are still to be confirmed:

-Doors open an hour before show time each year, but it’s recommended you arrive even earlier than that!
+Doors usually open an hour before show time, but it is recommended you arrive even earlier than that!

 Admission to the Singing Christmas Tree shows is free, although tickets are still required.